 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced into a lower priced category (72 percent cheaper at launch).

 - More modern: Reflects 2 years and 11 months of technical progress since the Q Typ 116 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the RX100 VI comes out slightly ahead of the Q Typ 116 (13 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX100 VI emerges as the winner of the match-up (14 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica Q Typ 116 and the Sony RX100 VI place the cameras among the top in their class?
 Find out in the latest Best Prime Lens Compact Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.